Adult ADHD Can't Be Diagnosed With A Simple Screening Test, Doctors Warn

 There are multiple treatment options for ADHD, not all of which involve medication.
 Cognitive behavioral therapy can address symptoms of the disorder, and antidepressants have been shown to help with impulsivity and hyperactivity.

-For those who do choose to take amphetamines, Diller says adults should be prescribed long-acting versions, which are harder to abuse than immediate-release versions.
+Adults who choose to take amphetamines, Diller says, should be prescribed long-acting versions, which are harder to abuse than immediate-release versions.

 "You can't, at a minute's notice, pop one of these into your mouth and hope you'll get the work done," he explains.
 "Use of immediate-release Adderall actually permits and facilitates an ADHD lifestyle of impulsivity."

-And many physicians stress the importance of being monitored by a professional, to make sure that whatever treatment is prescribed is actually helping with the symptoms, and making life easier.
+Many physicians stress the importance of being monitored by a professional, to make sure that whatever treatment is prescribed is actually helping with the symptoms, and making life easier.